Hakkiri/jira-connector/README.md

 // Base64 encoding of 'SirUserOfName:Password123'
 ```

-### OAuth Authentication
+### OAuth1 Authentication

-This should be the preferred method of authentication; it is more secure and does not require disclosing
+This should be the preferred method of authentication where OAuth2 is not supported or applicable; it is more secure and does
-your password.
+not require disclosing your password.

 However, setting up OAuth access in Jira can be somewhat complicated; first the Jira administrator must create
 an Application Link; for instructions on how to do this, see